00017883/web_tech_RFDF_00017883/README.md

 # Web Application

 ## Description
-This is a web application developed as part of the Web Technology coursework.
-It aims to demonstrate modern web development practices and technologies.
+This is a web application developed as part of the Web Technology coursework for RF/DF

 ## Features
-- User-friendly interface
+- Interface
 - Responsive design
 - Dynamic content rendering
 - Backend integration

 ## Technologies Used
 - HTML, CSS, JavaScript
-- Frameworks/Libraries: Node.js, Express.js
+- Frameworks/Libraries: Node.js, Express.js, UUID (for creating unique IDs for new users)
 - Backend: Node.js with Express.js
-- Database: [Specify your database]
+- Validation: 'express-validator'
+- ChatGPT for supporting a better structure

 ## Installation
 1. Clone the repository: